optui/gate-wrapper/README.md

 - From: 2024.09.30.
 - To: 2024.10.13.
+- Info:
+  - implement core manager: simulation
-- Info: implement simulation, volume, physics, actor and sources manager
+  - implement sub-managers: volume, physics, actor and sources

 ### Milestone 2

 - From: 2024.10.14.
 - To: 2024.10.27.
-- Info: ...
+- Info:
+  - implement a live editor
+  - implement volume scaling and transformation via live editor

 ### Milestone 3